show111-zz/flutter_practice_demos/README.md

-# flutter_bloc_demos
+# flutter_practice_demos

-A new Flutter application using Bloc pattern.
+A new Flutter application practice using advanced widget and Bloc pattern.

 ## Getting Started